 Perhaps one of the most diverse National Parks in the country, the park covers nearly a million acres of land.
-Olympic National Park protect wilderness, thousands of years of human history, and landscapes of glacier-capped mountains, old-growth rainforests, plus over 70 miles of ocean coastline!
+Olympic National Park protects wilderness, thousands of years of human history, and landscapes of glacier-capped mountains, old-growth rainforests, plus over 70 miles of ocean coastline!

-Here’s your 3 Day Itinerary for Olympic National Park!
+Here’s your 3-Day Itinerary for Olympic National Park!

 Let’s talk about this trips “sign picture”.
 For those that don’t know, it’s a tradition of mine to get a picture with my fellow campers by the national park sign when we visit.
 My travel crew knows the routine… they go stand in front of the sign while I set up the tripod.